Toronto District School Board

 C/N SysCisco/Nortel SystemsThese programs provide specialized equipment and staff training so that Technology departments can offer selected students the opportunity to earn CISCO/ Nortel Networking certification through the completion of successive Communications Technology credits.

-FIFrench ImmersionThese courses have been designed for students who have had 3,000 to 6,000 hours of instruction in French in elementary school.
+FIFrench ImmersionThese courses have been designed for students who have had a minimum of 3,800 to 6,000 hours of instruction in French in elementary school.
 This program includes French, plus other subjects studied in the French language.
-Effective 2003, to earn a Certificate of Bilingual Studies in Immersion students will be required to complete 10 credits in French of which four must be in Immersion French.
+To earn a Certificate of Bilingual Studies in Immersion students will be required to complete 10 credits (4 credits in French Immersion and 6 credits in subject courses where French is the language of instruction).

-LPLEAPThe Literacy Enrichment Academic Program (LEAP) is for newcomers who need intensive upgrading in literacy, mathematics, and study skills due to restricted educational opportunity in their previous country.
-Currently, LEAP is offered in 18 secondary schools.
+LPLEAPThe Literacy Enrichment Academic Program (LEAP) is for newcomers who need intensive upgrading in literacy, mathematics, and study skills due to restricted educational opportunities in their previous country.

 MST(L)Math and Science Focus (Local)Do you have a deep understanding and interest in math, science or technology?
 The Math and Science Focus program is available, locally, at the school.